 A functional cluster needs regular nodes to work with the head node.
 The regular nodes at this point of the installation still need to be set up.
-To do that, a software image (section 2.1.2 of the Administrator Manual) must now be created for the regular nodes on the head node.
-The regular nodes, when booting, use such a software image when they boot up to become a part of the cluster.
-A software image can be created using the base tar image included on the DVD, or as a custom image.
-The details on how to do this with cm-create-image are given in section 11.6 of the Administrator Manual.
+To do that, a software image (section 2.1.2 of the Administrator Manual) and a node-installer image must now be created for the regular nodes on the head node.
+The regular nodes, when booting, use these images when they boot up to become a part of the cluster.
+How to create an image from a base tar image with cm-create-image is described in section 12.6 of the Administrator Manual.